makerdao/auction-demo-keeper/README.md

 - rpcUrl - rpcUrl stands for remote procedure call.
 This enables the keeper to connect to the  blockchain network  using the infura provider

 - dai - This is the address of the dai contract on the kovan network

+- MakerOTCSupportMethods - This is the address of the helper contract for oasisDex

+- OasisDex - This is the address of the oasis exchange contract

+- UniswapV2Router - This is the address of uniswap v2 router contract

+- collateral - This takes in an object for the collateral path "LINK-A" and "ETH-A"

+- txnReplaceTimeout - Timeout in seconds for the transaction replacement

+- delay - Delay period in seconds

+- dynamicGasCoefficient -

+- maxGasPrice -

+- minProfitPercentage -
 ## How to Run:

 ```bash